Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 ./mitm-runner -cipher <CIPHER> -tmp /tmp/mitmtmp -chunk 1048576 -workers 8
 ```

-For the cipher, I will use the relatively short message that is sent right after the `KEY_RECIEVED` message.
+For the cipher, as I mentioned before, I will use the relatively short message that is sent right after the `KEY_RECIEVED` message.
 This is the message that we believe decrypts to the `dec0dec0ffee` header and `REQCONN`

 ```
 00000106  f4 dd 46 f9 82 34 1b 5d  da c9 0f f0 fd 70 c3 67   ..F..4.] .....p.g